 }

-In this example, if you were to call the SimpleConsoleLogger’s Log method with with a non interpolated string the first function would be called, but if you passed an interplated string the second method would be called.
-The custom string handler can altered to provide custom behavor when a literal or formated type is used in the string.
+In this example, if you were to call the SimpleConsoleLogger Log method with a non-interpolated string, the first function would be called.
+If you passed an interpolated string, the second method would be called instead.
+The custom string handler can be altered to provide custom behavior when a literal or formatted value is used in the string.

 Video

-Here is a video I made indroducing the concept with examples:
+Here is a video I made introducing the concept with examples:

 Conclusion